Restructuring to get rid of an employee

 At its heart, disciplinary is about sending a clear message to a team member that their performance or behaviour is not acceptable and then working to find a productive way forward.

 The process is clearly laid out in employment law and must be fair and reasonable at all times.
 It’s important to get the process right, including presenting your concerns to the employee, allowing them to respond, and then taking that response into account in making a decision.
-It may result in giving them a written warning or there may be a reasonable explanation or mitigating circumstance.
+It may result in giving them a written warning, or you may decide to conclude the disciplinary with no warning because there was a reasonable explanation or mitigating circumstance.

 Done well, the disciplinary process should motivate the employee to improve.
 If they don’t, you can hold them closely to account through repeated disciplinary processes.

-After two written warnings you can look at dismissal.
-Obviously, going through three disciplinary processes won’t be a quick fix like a restructure might appear to be, but following the correct procedure is far more legally robust.
-It’s also better for your company’s culture and reputation.
+Obviously, going through three disciplinary processes won’t be a quick fix, and it may be tempting to go with a”one-and-done” restructure instead, but following correct procedure is far more legally robust.
+It’s also healthier for your company’s culture and reputation.

 Learn more about the disciplinary process.